-A small temporary church supposedly built from the boughs of the trees to house St Cuthbert’s coffin and this building is said to have occupied the site of the present church of St Mary le Bow or perhaps the site now occupied the church of St Oswald at Elvet across the river.
+A small temporary church supposedly built from the boughs of the trees to house St Cuthbert’s coffin and this building long said to have occupied the site of the present church of St Mary le Bow is now thought to have occupied the spot on or near to St Oswald’s church just across the river at Elvet.

 The ‘church of boughs’ was replaced a few days later by a white-washed wooden building called ‘The White Church’ or ‘Alba Ecclesia’ perhaps still at Elvet.
 The White Church remained in use until September 4th 998 AD when it was replaced by a second ‘White Church’ an Anglo-Saxon minster, built of stone that was the forerunner of Durham Cathedral.

 Keeping the Scots out

-The ancient area called Northumbria included Durham and was a troublesome region that withstood many invasions.
+The ancient area called Northumbria included Durham and was a troubled region that withstood many invasions.
 The Vikings for example had captured lands in southern Northumbria to form the great Viking kingdom centred upon York which occupied the whole Yorkshire area as well as areas west of the Pennines.

 Durham’s defensive advantages were fully realised in 1006 when the Scots made their first attack on the small city.
 The Scots were quickly repelled and many of the invaders lost lives and then their heads to an army of English comprised of Northumbrians and Yorkshiremen.

 The captured Scottish heads were displayed around the Durham City walls as a menacing warning against further attack.
 Four of the city’s women were each presented with the generous gift of a cow for washing the heads and combing the hair of the best looking Scots which were displayed around the city.